zdenekq/dsnd-communicating-to-stakeholders-lesson/README.md

 Must give credit to Stack Overflow for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
 Otherwise, feel free to use the code here as you would like!

+Example:

+BootcampStats.ipynb: An analysis of bootcamp grads in terms of job placement and salary.

+HowToBreakIntoTheField.ipynb: An analysis of how to become a software developer.

+Salary.ipynb: An analysis of the variables that are related to salary and job satisfaction.

+Salary_ML.py: A python script that builds a Linear Regression model to predict salary.